codeforamerica/form-flow-starter-app/README.md

 The [Aptible CLI documentation](https://deploy-docs.aptible.com/docs/cli) is particularly helpful.

+Here are the general steps to setup a new application in Aptible:

 1. Create a new environment and application in Aptible, or create a new application in an existing environment.
 2. Setup Aptible permissions to enable deploying your application, if they do not already exist.